Infertility in Women

 - An egg is released from the woman's ovaries (ovulation).

 - The egg travels to the fallopian tubes.
-Here, the man's sperm can fertilize it.
+Here it can be fertilized by the man's sperm.

 - If the egg is fertilized (conception), it moves down the fallopian tubes to the uterus.